 If you are interested in learning more about Zen ordination in our community, please read this information.
 Then contact us.

 Regarding Shugendo ordination, there is also a path of study leading to this overseen by the headquarters temple in Japan.
+Ordination is required in Shugendo to learn various practices.
 Please inquire if you are interested.

 ANNUAL MONASTIC SCHEDULE

 The monastic year observed by residents at Korinji is divided into two formal practice periods of approximately 3.5 months each called ango.

 Ge-Ango, the summer training period, runs from April 1 through mid-July.